Diopter Devices Aid Older Eyes

 Though it is simple and inexpensive, the Lyman Hawkeye works for many shooters, if positioned properly.
 (Don’t think this is anything close to the Merit Diopter in quality though!)
 Currently, Cabelas.com has the Lyman Hawkeye on sale for just $12.88, item # IK-229094.
 MidwayUSA sells the Lyman Hawkeye for $18.99, item # 936878.
 One MidwayUSA customer reports:

 “This thing really works!
 I have it on my shooting glasses, and it has made a significant improvement in my ability to keep the front sight and target in focus at the same time.
 If you are older and find that you are having a hard time keeping the target in focus over ‘iron sights’, then this may be the answer to your problem.
 Mine works equally well for both pistol and rifle, although I do have to change the device’s position on my shooting glasses when changing weapon types.”

 - Old Eyes?
-Optical Diopters Can Help with Focus
+Optical Disc Attachments Can Help with Focus

 - Affordable Aperture Sight Upgrade for CZ 452 and Ruger 10/22

 - MicroSight Approved by CMP for Service Rifle Competition

 - Creedmoor Sports Has First-Ever Micro-Sight for Service Rifles